rm0819/bomberman-website/README.md

 ### Death upon explosion
 \+ Players will die when exploded, and the game will end, announcing a winner.

+\+ Players will display a red X over their body when they die.

-\- End winning screen is a plain alert, which occurs before the explosion is rendered, and overall feels bad.
+\- End winning screen is a plain alert.

 ***